choria-io/website/docs/content/development/mcorpc/goclients/_index.md

 weight = 11
 +++

 We have a [Golang RPC library](https://godoc.org/github.com/choria-io/mcorpc-agent-provider/mcorpc/client) that's similar in spirit to the Ruby client library while being more idiomatic Golang and more suitable to long running large scale automation tasks.
 Use this if you want to write some form of long running never ending automated system or scale to very large fleets.
 This library can interact with any Choria RPC Agent based on their DDL, you do not need to generate any code or stubs.
-A very good example of this library in use is the code for the `choria tool req` utility.
+A very good example of this library in use is the code for the [choria req](https://github.com/choria-io/go-choria/blob/master/cmd/req.go) utility.

 By it's nature it's more verbose and more involved to use - while the Ruby one is optimized for short quick scripts.